gvanem/Dump1090/README.md

 ## What is `--strip` mode?

-It is just a simple filter that will take raw 8-bit IQ samples in input and will output a file missing all the parts where I and Q samples are lower than the specified <level> for more than 32 samples.
+A simple filter that will take raw 8-bit IQ samples on input and output a file missing the I/Q parts that were below the specified `--strip level`.
+And if those I/Q samples were below limit for at least 32 samples. <br>

-Use it like this: <br>
-   `cat big.bin | dump1090 --strip 25 > small.bin`
+Can be used like: `type big.bin | dump1090 --strip 25 > small.bin`

-I used it in order to create a small test file to include inside this program source code distribution.
+The `--snip` mode was used to create e.g. **[testfiles](testfiles/modes1.bin)**.

 ## Contributing